Aarau, Haus zum Schlossgarten. Foto/Photo: TES

 (Source and further information: A. Lüthi, Aarau, Historisches Lexikon der Schweiz, 25.11.2016; Gemeinde Aarau)

-Impressions of Aarau
+Impressions from Aarau